-One of the most stunning proofs for the Bible as the word of God, is its incredible ability to predict word-events, hundreds of years before they took place.
-Critics of the Bible, as well as the atheists who claims that there is no proof for the existence of God, often repudiate Bible prophecy and claim that the Bible does not predict any future event.
+One of the most stunning proofs for the Bible as the word of God, is its incredible ability to predict world events, hundreds of years before they took place.
+Critics of the Bible, as well as the atheist who claims that there is no proof for the existence of God, often repudiate Bible prophecy and claim that the Bible does not predict any future event.

 When we examine the prophecy of Zechariah, written nearly 700 years before Jesus entered Jerusalem, we find that the siege of Jerusalem in 70 A.D., was predicted—not only by this Old Testament prophet, but also by Jesus when He declared to the nation that He was their promised Messiah.

 Thus says the LORD my God,… “For I will no longer pity the inhabitants of the land,” says the LORD.
 “But indeed I will give everyone into his neighbor’s hand and into the hand of his king.
 They shall attack the land, and I will not deliver them from their hand.”—Zechariah 11:4-6

 Now as Jesus drew near, He saw the city and wept over it, saying, “If you had known, even you, especially in this your day, the things that make for your peace!
 But now they are hidden from your eyes.
 For days will come upon you when your enemies will build an embankment around you, surround you and close you in on every side, and level you, and your children within you, to the ground; and they will not leave in you one stone upon another, because you did not know the time of your visitation.” —Luke 19:41-44